lin/lin.github.io/content/one.md

 ## Habits

+1. Eat the frog.
+1. Do things scary.
+1. Document everything.
-1. Finish what you start
+1. Finish what you start.
-1. Document everything